Calculate Your GPA at Yale University

 How Yale University Calculates GPA

 Yale College uses a distinctive grading system on a standard 4.
 0 scale.
-The math is simple: multiply each course's grade points by credit hours, sum them up, then divide by total credits attempted.
-Yale University uses this to determine Dean's List eligibility, Latin honors, and probation status.
+The calculation follows the standard formula: multiply each course's grade point value by its credit hours, sum all quality points, then divide by total credits attempted.
+At Yale University, this determines Dean's List eligibility, Latin honors, probation status, and competitive program admissions.

 Total: (3×4) + (4×3.7) + (3×3.7) + (2×3.0) = 43.900000000000006 ÷ 12 = 38.40 GPA.